Scaly Leg Mites in Chickens: Cause, Treatment and Prevention

 scaly leg mites in chickens

-There are products available you can buy that specifically treat Scaly Leg Mites on chicken legs and feet.
-They’re often in handheld spray bottles that make them easier to apply with one hand while you hold on the chicken with the other.
+You can buy products that specifically treat Scaly Leg Mites on chicken legs and feet.
+They’re often in handheld spray bottles, which makes them easier to apply with one hand while you hold onto the chicken with the other.

-It’s still better if you’ve got an assistant though.
+It’s still better if you’ve got an assistant, though.
 These contain active ingredients that kill the mites where they are underneath the leg scales of chickens and soothe their injury.
-They may have oil that can prevent future scaly leg mite infection.
+They may have oil that can prevent future scaly leg mite infections.

 You can buy these online from $10 to about $32 a bottle from online companies that specially sell agricultural products to hardware stores.

-If you’re looking for cheaper alternatives using effective and proven DIY mixes, here are some things you can do.
+Here are some things you can do if you’re looking for cheaper alternatives using effective and proven DIY mixes.

 Treatment 1: Warm Water – Drying – Petroleum Jelly

 The most popular DIY treatment applied to treat Scaly Leg Mites on chickens is the use of petroleum jelly.
-A few initially soak the chicken’s legs and feet in comfortable warm water with soap solution before they dry them with a towel and apply the petroleum jelly.
+A few initially soak the chicken’s legs and feet in comfortable, warm water with a soap solution before they dry them with a towel and apply the petroleum jelly.

-The idea of soaking the chicken feet in the water is to take out some of the gnarly growths hanging on the chicken legs and feet.
+Soaking the chicken feet in the water to remove some of the gnarly growths hanging on the chicken legs and feet.
 Warm water softens them while the soap solution disinfects them.
 Taking out some of these growths help open up more surface area for the application of petroleum jelly.

-You may use gloves if you want to but it is perfectly safe to use your bare hands and fingers to do the petroleum jelly application.
+You may use gloves if you want to, but using your bare hands and fingers to make the petroleum jelly application is perfectly safe.
 The idea of applying petroleum jelly is to basically suffocate the mites that are burrowed under the scales.

 Don’t pull off these growths on your own.
 Some of these are still attached to tissues underneath the growths.
 Pulling these out can injure your bird.

-The application is often done twice to three times a week for two weeks covering the lifespan of a mite.
-There are farmers who apply this daily.
+The application is often made twice to three times a week for two weeks covering the lifespan of a mite.
+Some farmers apply this daily.

 Treatment 2: Sulfur and Petroleum Jelly Mixture